SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Supported_System_Data_Storage_Architectures/Resource_migration_to_elastic.md

 1. When both ``MigrationStatus`` objects are completed, the configuration will automatically switch to ``Elasticsearch`` storage and the local ResourceManager (where the migration was triggered) will initialize.

-1. The alarm of type notice will be cleared and an information event will be generated, stating that the migration has finished.
+1. The notice will be cleared and an information event will be generated, stating that the migration has finished.

 1. All other ResourceManagers in the cluster are notified they should initialize and switch to Elasticsearch storage.